-A personality disorder affects how a person feels, thinks, and acts.
-In a person with narcissistic personality disorder, a high sense of self-importance can mask low self-esteem.
+A personality disorder affects how a person feels, thinks, acts, and relates to others.
+A high sense of self-importance can mask low self-esteem in a person with a narcissistic personality disorder.

-Someone with narcissistic personality disorder (NPD) may have intense, fluctuating emotions and an excessive concern with prestige, power, and personal adequacy.
+Someone with narcissistic personality disorder (NPD) may have an excessive concern with prestige and power and a lack of empathy for others.

 - act selfishly